-- Protect customer data from unauthorized disclosure or modification.
+- Protect customer data from unauthorized access, disclosure, or-modification or monitoring.
 This includes supporting identity management such that the customer has the capability to enforce identity and access control policies on users accessing cloud services.
 This includes the ability of a customer to make access to its data selectively available to other users. - Protect from supply chain threats.
-This includes ensuring the trustworthiness and reliability of the service provider as well as the trustworthiness of the hardware and software used. - Restrict unauthorized access to Cloud Computing infrastructure resources.
-This includes implementing security domains that have logical separation between computing resources (e.g. logical separation of customer workloads running on the same physical server by virtual machine [VM] monitors [hypervisors] in a multitenant environment) and using secure-by-default configurations. - Design web applications deployed in a cloud for an internet threat model and embedding security into the software development process. - Protect internet browsers from attacks to mitigate end-user security vulnerabilities.
-This includes taking measures to protect internet-connected personal computing devices by applying security software, personal firewalls, and patch maintenance. - Display access control and intrusion detection technologies at cloud provider, and independent assessment to verify they are in place.
-This includes (but does not rely on) traditional perimeter security measures in combination with the domain security model.
+This includes ensuring the trustworthiness and reliability of the service provider as well as the trustworthiness of the hardware and software used. - Restrict Prevent unauthorized access to Cloud Computing infrastructure resources.
+This includes implementing security domains that have logical separation between computing resources (e.g. logical separation of customer workloads running on the same physical server by virtual machine [VM] monitors [hypervisors] in a multitenant environment) and using secure-by-default configurations. - Design web applications deployed in a cloud for an internet threat model and embedding security into the software development process.